I just love how the dance hall girls keep dancing’,

 Below you will find some audio files recorded directly from the PolySix.
 There is no additional processing or external effects used.
 I am sick of hearing demos of synth with the filter complete removed – to me most oscillators sound the same.
 I modify the filters and envelopes during play.
 One file is a monophonic bassline, the other is a chord progression, both looped ad nauseam.
 I’m hoping to use the same patterns to show the rest of the gear too, so we have a 1:1 comparison.

 Gentlemen!
 Today, my birthday, is a very good day.
 Via a blog/web magazine that I do not follow, Vladislav Delay has released a new track called “Rakkine (Early Version)”.
-Better yet, he explicitly states that he is working on not one, but two new albums.
+Better yet, he explicitly states that he is working on not one, but

 The first one, is the next Vladislav Delay which may or may not feature a new rendition of the before mentioned track.
 It’s quit a departure from what I was expecting – although V did say he’s completely changed is studio (again).